SarahHenze/QPuB/README.md

 Depending on your working directory, you also have to provide the path to the runQPuB.r file:

-1.  working directory is QPuB directory: `-file runQPuB.r`
+1.  working directory is QPuB directory: `runQPuB.r`

-2.  working directory is somewhere else: `-file path\QPuB\runQPuB.r`
+2.  working directory is somewhere else: `path\QPuB\runQPuB.r`

-Note, that the flag `-file` for the R script can also be omitted.
 The first argument will always be taken as the name of the R script:
 `Rscript runQPuB.r`.

 Depending on the location of the input folder, you also have to provide